Peppercorn (law): In leases for real property

 Another common example is the English practice of "peppercorn rent", the nominal rental sum for property, land or buildings.
 Where a rental contract is put in place and the owner of the property wishes it to be rent-free, it is normal to charge a small sum as "peppercorn rent", because if the owner wants to lease the property, he must charge some rent so that consideration exists for both parties.
 Furthermore, a peppercorn rent is often used as a form of nominal ground rent where a (potentially substantial) premium has also been paid on commencement of a long lease of, say, 99 or 125 years (a "virtual freehold").
 The notional collection of the annual peppercorn rent helps to maintain a formal landlord–tenant relationship between the two parties, precluding the risk of a claim for adverse possession from the tenant arising, were no consideration to be paid for an extended period.
-An example is that of Andrew Mountbatten Windsor, formerly styled Prince Andrew, Duke of York, who was required to pay a nominal peppercorn rent for the Royal Lodge (if demanded).
+An example is that of Andrew Mountbatten-Windsor (formerly Prince Andrew, Duke of York) and Prince Edward, Duke of Edinburgh, who were required to pay a nominal peppercorn rent for the Royal Lodge and Bagshot Park, respectively (if demanded).
+The former embassy of the United States in London was leased from the Duke of Westminster, being the only embassy that the United States did not own outright, for a peppercorn rent.

 A peppercorn rent is sometimes denominated in whimsical physical goods rather than currency.
 For example, many of the buildings in London's Covent Garden are leased at a rent of "one red apple and a posy of flowers", the National Coastwatch station at St Albans Head occupies buildings owned by the Encombe Estate in exchange for "one crab per annum if demanded" while the Isles of Scilly Wildlife Trust leases untenanted land on the Isles of Scilly from the Duchy of Cornwall for one daffodil per year.

 In response to the ground rent scandal of the 2010s, the Leasehold Reform (Ground Rent) Act 2022 defines a peppercorn rent for the first time in English law as an annual rent of one actual peppercorn and limits ground rent on most new residential long leases to that amount.
 Besides there being no obligation for a landlord to actually levy the rent, the law also bans landlords from charging any administrative fee for collecting a peppercorn rent.